Sheikh Mujibur Rahman: 1970 election

 In the Pakistani general elections held on 7 December 1970, the Awami League won 167 out of 169 seats belonging to East Pakistan in the National Assembly of Pakistan, as well as a landslide in the East Pakistan Provincial Assembly.
 The Awami League emerged as the single largest party in the federal parliament of Pakistan.
 With 167 seats, it was past the halfway mark of 150 seats in the 300 member national assembly and had the right to form a government of its own.
 Sheikh Mujib was widely considered to be the Prime Minister-elect, including by President Yahya Khan.
 The Pakistan Peoples Party (PPP) came in second with 86 seats.
 The new parliament was scheduled to hold its first sitting in Dhaka, Pakistan's legislative capital under the 1962 constitution.
 The political crisis emerged when PPP leader Zulfikar Ali Bhutto declared that his party would boycott parliament if Mujib formed the next government.
 Bhutto threatened to break the legs of any West Pakistani MP-elect who accepted Mujib's mandate.
-However, Khan Abdul Wali Khan of the Awami National Party from North West Frontier Province was open to accepting an Awami League government and travelled to Dhaka to meet with Mujib.
+Khan Abdul Wali Khan of the Awami National Party from North West Frontier Province was open to accepting an Awami League government and travelled to Dhaka to meet with Mujib.
 Many in Pakistan's establishment were opposed to Mujib becoming Pakistan's prime minister.
 At the time neither Mujib nor the Awami League had explicitly advocated political independence for East Pakistan, but smaller nationalist groups were demanding independence for Bangladesh.
 After the election victory, Mujib was ornamented as "Sher-e-Pakistan" (Lion of Pakistan) on a newspaper ad published on The Daily Ittefaq on 3 January 1971.

 Both Bhutto and Yahya Khan travelled to Dhaka for negotiations with the Awami League.
 Mujib's delegation included the notable lawyer and constitutional expert Kamal Hossain.
 The Bengali negotiating position is extensively discussed in Kamal Hossain's autobiography Bangladesh: Quest for Freedom and Justice.
 The Pakistani government was represented by former chief justice Alvin Robert Cornelius.
 At the InterContinental Dhaka, Bengali chefs refused to cook food for Yahya Khan.
 Governor Sahabzada Yaqub Khan requested the Awami League to end the strike of the chefs at the InterContinental Hotel.
 Bhutto feared civil war, and sent a secret message to Mujib and his inner circle to arrange a meeting with them.
 Mubashir Hassan met with Mujib and persuaded him to form a coalition government with Bhutto.
-They decided that Bhutto would serve as president, with Mujib as Prime Minister.
+They decided that Bhutto would serve as president, with Mujib as prime minister.
 These developments took place secretly and no Pakistan Armed Forces personnel were kept informed.
 Meanwhile, Bhutto increased the pressure on Yahya Khan to take a stand on dissolving the government.